Also known as Project Summary, Project Initiation Document, and Project Definition Report.

 Project Team

-A project team is often composed of a dedicated project leader and team members directed by a project sponsor.
-The project leader provides the purpose, communicates, facilitates, monitors and tracks.
-The team members are responsible for executing the project activities to produce the desired deliverables.
-The project sponsor facilitates the provision of the necessary resources and provides support as needed to execute the project.
+A project team is typically composed of a dedicated project leader and team members directed by a project sponsor.
+The project leader is responsible for providing direction, communication, facilitation, monitoring, and tracking.
+Team members are responsible for executing the project activities to produce the desired outcomes.
+The project sponsor facilitates the provision of necessary resources and provides support as required for the project’s successful execution.

 Project Scope

-A project scope defines what is involved in the project and what is not.
-It is important to identify the products, services, processes, departments, locations, and customers during the project definition phase.
-It is also important to avoid the temptation of expanding the scope of the project or you will not be able to complete the project within the allocated time.
-Additionally, more resources will be required and the action plans will be too detailed.
+The project scope defines what is involved in the project and what is not.
+It is important to identify the products, services, processes, departments, locations, and customers during the project’s definition phase.
+It is also important to avoid the temptation of expanding the scope of the project, as it may lead to not being able to complete the project within the allocated time.
+Additionally, more resources will be required.

 Voice of the Customer

 Customers are the elements that identify the need for executing the project.
 It is important to take their voice into consideration during the project definition phase.
-A customer representative may be required to evaluate the outcomes of the project definition process and provide feedback as necessary.
+In some instances, a customer representative may be required to evaluate the outcomes of the project definition process and provide feedback as required.

 Project Metrics

-Using project metrics brings attention to the future progress and results.
-It keeps the team focused to achieve the project goals and expectations.
-The success of any project is often measured by a primary metric, a financial metric, or both.
-Tracking these metrics is important not only during the project period but also several years after the project completion.
+The utilization of project metrics brings attention to the future progress and results.
+It keeps the project team focused to achieve the project goals and expectations.
+The success of any project is often measured by a primary metric, a financial metric, or a combination of both.
+Tracking these metrics is important not only during the project period but also several years following its completion.

 Project Time Frame

-A project time frame is the time required to complete the project and often represented by the start and expected completion dates.
-It must be determined so that a project could be managed in terms of schedule, cost and resources.
-It is possible to assign approximate completion date, however, you need to revise it as the project progresses.
+A project’s time frame is the time required to complete the project, and typically represented by its start and expected completion dates.
+It is possible to assign an approximate completion date, however, this should be revised as the project progresses.

 Project Authorization Section

-Signing on the project charter by key stakeholders serves as a formal approval of the project and empowers the project leader to proceed with the project.
-Moreover, a signature from a financial representative provides credibility and support to the proposed financial gains.
+The signatures of key stakeholders on the project charter indicate formal approval of the project and empowers the project leader to proceed.
+Additionally, obtaining the signature of a financial representative provides credibility and support to the proposed financial gains.

-Many other elements can be added to the project charter depending on the methodology used, including:
+There are many other elements that can be added to the project charter depending on the specific project management methodology being employed, including:

-- A list of key stakeholders affected by the project.
+1. A list of key stakeholders affecting or being affected by the project.

-- The required resources needed for the project including the source of funding.
+6. The required resources needed for the project.

 Preparing an Effective Project Charter

-There are many tools that can help you to chart your project.
-One of the simplest ways is to use this project charter template.
+There are many tools that can help in the creation of a project charter.
+One of the simplest and most straightforward ways is to use this project charter template.

 Other Formats